 bus fleet on east - west routes.
 Some buses have done over 1 million kms.

-For the inventory of the fleet as it was early 2019 Click here Many of these buses are Euro 3, banned in most first world countries, and 75% of them are older than the withdrawn trolley buses.
+For the inventory of the fleet as it was late 2019 Click here Many of these buses are Euro 3, banned in most first world countries, and 75% of them are older than the withdrawn trolley buses.

 Who voted to remove the non polluting trolley buses ?
 Click here